 The easiest way to develop a habit is to attach it to an existing routine.
 This method, known as habit stacking, helps integrate reading seamlessly into your day.

-By linking reading to activities you already do, it becomes automatic and effortless.
+By linking reading to something you already do daily, it becomes automatic and easy to maintain.

 Start Small: The “Two-Page Rule”